May 2022 Canadian derecho: Prediction

 For the first day of the Victoria Day long weekend, atmospheric instability was forecast throughout Michigan's south peninsula, the Ohio Valley, southern Ontario and southern Quebec.
 Most of southern Ontario south of the 401 was assigned a marginal risk of severe weather.
 Tornadoes were predicted to be possible in eastern Ontario into southern Quebec in the afternoon.

 Environment Canada issued weather statements for Sarnia and Windsor at 9:43 am, which was upgraded for Sarnia to a severe thunderstorm warning at 10:25 am.
 Severe thunderstorm watches for the London area followed at 10:41 am, upgraded to a severe thunderstorm warning at 11:08.
 The alert mentioned possible strong wind gusts up to 100 km/h, along with nickel-sized hail.

 Severe thunderstorm watches were issued for points eastward of London at 11:19 am.
 These were later upgraded to severe thunderstorm warnings.

 Additionally, after the derecho hit London, Environment Canada issued an emergency alert for regions in Ontario and Quebec along the path of the storm, with alerts going out over cellphones, television, and radio.
 This was the first time Environment and Climate Change Canada (ECCC) issued an Alert Ready message for a Severe Thunderstorm Warning.

-However, older models of phones which do not operate under an LTE wireless or a newer wireless network (5G) did not get the message.
-Phones set to silent or do-not-disturb buried the message.
-Phone users outside the geographical area of the alerts do not receive those alerts.